molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 java –jar eQTLMappingPipeline.jar --mode pcaoptimum --in genotypedir --out outdir --inexp traitfile --inexpplatform platformidentifier --inexpannot annotationfile --gte genotypephenotypecoupling --cissnps cissnpfile --transsnps transsnpfile
 ```

-If you want to run this analysis specifically for cis-QTLs, you can omit the `--transsnps transsnpfile` part of the command.
-Conversely, if you only want to run the trans-QTL analysis, you can omit the `--cissnps cissnpfile` part of the command.
+If you want to run this analysis specifically for *cis*-QTLs, you can omit the `--transsnps transsnpfile` part of the command.
+Conversely, if you only want to run the *trans*-QTL analysis, you can omit the `--cissnps cissnpfile` part of the command.

 To run the same analysis, taking the genetic association of PCs with SNPs into account (and to create the phenotype files that have been corrected with this approach), append the command above with the command line switch `--pcqtl`.